tertiary-stars/ao3-bulk-downloader/README.md

 To use the posting scheduler, you'll need to log in to your AO3 account:

+1. Ensure you edited config.json file with your credentials
-1. Run the authentication setup:
+2. Run the authentication setup:
 ```bash
 python auth_setup.py
 ```

-2. Follow the prompts to enter your credentials
-3. Your session will be saved securely for future use

 ## Privacy and Security